-Additional Revision Weeks £832 per week for module 1 and £598 per week for module 2 and 3.
+Additional Revision Weeks £832 per week for module 1 and £598 per week for modules 2 and 3.

-Once we are in a position to offer face-to-face classroom tuition again, if you choose this option, you will need to budget for travel, food, and accommodation for the duration of the revision course.
-There is a comprehensive directory or local accommodation in the student information section of this website.
+If you choose to study with us in person, you will need to budget for travel, food, and accommodation for the duration of the revision course.
+There is a comprehensive directory of local accommodation in the student information section of this website.

 Commercial Pilot Licence Course Overview

 As you might expect, CPL regulations specify that students must have a solid understanding of maths and physics.
 So, before you start your commercial pilot licence studies, we provide a refresher module to give you a solid platform from which to learn.

 The Maths and Physics module is conducted in the CBT only and there are no EASA or UK CAA exams associated with it.

 Also, at the start of your studies is the ‘Knowledge, Skills and Attitudes’ (KSA) module.
 It’s a short module designed to help you thrive with your CPL studies and beyond, addressing key career skills such as communication, workload management, leadership, and situational awareness.